uwePhillPhelps/IAP-2024/README.md

 IAP (Introductory Audio Programming) is a programming course designed to teach you the basics of computer programming, using the C++ language to build a range of musical applications.

+# Workshop materials
+Please follow the link for ➡️ [Workshop materials for March 10th 2025](Tutorials/Workshop%204.md) ⬅

 ## Tutorials

 ### Part I